Palaksingh10/HR-Management-Dashboard/README.md

 **Objective**

-An Company wants to design a HR Management dashboard to analyze the total emloyees,salaries based on various regions.
+A Company wants to design a HR Management dashboard to analyze the total emloyees,salaries based on various regions.
 The company wants to full time and pat time employee's record and their participation.

 **Dataset Description**